aaronfranke/personal-budget-final/README.md

 hex format, in either 3, 4, 6, or 8 digits, with or without the `#` symbol.

-The Dashboard page provides visualizations of your budget data, including a bar chart, pie chart, and statistics.
+The Dashboard page provides visualizations of your budget data, including a bar chart, pie chart, statistics, and a line chart for balance projection.